 5 Aircraft symbol The aircraft symbol consists of two wings and indicates the position of the aircraft in relation to the artificial horizon.
 6 Pitch scale The pitch scale indicates the pitch angle of the aircraft.
-On the screenshot above the aircraft is tilted downward by 7°.
+On the screenshot above the aircraft is tilted forward by 7°.
 7 Secondary flight status indications At the top and the bottom (left) of the display a number of secondary flight parameters and status information are displayed.
 The following data is shown: PROP P/N Propulsion power [W] / propulsion power [%] BAT V/C/CAP Battery voltage [V] / current [A] / remaining capacity [mAh] The remaining battery is calculated from charged battery capacity as entered on the PERF page in the FMS.
 FLIGHT MODE The current flight mode from the (Ardupilot based) flight controller as received via MAVLink VIB XY/Z (at the bottom left) Vibration in the X or Y axis (horizontal, the larger value of the two is shown) / Vibration in the Z axis (vertical) 8 Bank scale The pitch scale indicates the pitch angle of the aircraft.
 On the screenshot above the aircraft is banked left by 8°.
 9 ALT REF button The ALT REF button allows setting the current altitude as reference ground elevation.
-Prior to taking off this button can be used to enforce that the ground elevation indication matches the actually received altitude.
+Prior taking off this button can be used to enforce that the ground elevation indication matches the actually received altitude.
 10 Altitude scale The altitude scale moves vertically in order to keep the current altitude at the center.
-11 Altitude target mark The target altitude mark indicates the target altitude which was defined for the current flight plan (see chapter 7.3.24).
+11 Altitude target mark The target altitude mark indicates the target altitude which was defined for the current flightplan (see chapter 6.1.3.24).
 12 Altitude trend vector The altitude trend vector points to the altitude which will be reached in three seconds if the aircraft continues to climb or descend at the current vertical speed.
-13 Current altitude The current altitude indication shows the momentary altitude in the unit chosen on the INIT page of the FMS (see chapter 7.3.23).
+13 Current altitude The current altitude indication shows the momentary altitude in the unit chosen on the INIT page of the FMS (see chapter 6.1.3.23).
 14 Ground elevation indication The crosshatched area represents the ground which moves along the altitude scale in order to indicate the aircraft altitude above ground.
 For altitudes above ground between 0 m to 15 m the indication appears in amber, above 15 m in white.
 Above 25 m the ground elevation indication is not visible.
-The reference ground elevation can be set either manually (see ALT REF button above) or is set automatically according to these rules: If a flight plan is activated using the EXECUTE button the mean elevation of all the runways of the origin airports are taken as reference ground elevation.
-If the flight mode changes to LOCKED and the ground elevation has not been set earlier, the current altitude is recorded as reference ground elevation. updated according to the actual position of the aircraft.
+The reference ground elevation can be set either manually (see ALT REF button above) or is set automatically according to these rules: If a flightplan is activated using the EXECUTE button the mean elevation of all the runways of the origin airports are taken as reference ground elevation.
+If the flight mode changes to LOCKED and the ground elevation has not been set earlier, the current altitude is recorded as reference ground elevation.
+The reference ground elevation is always valid for a static spot.
+It is not updated according to the actual position of the aircraft.
 15 Elapsed time The elapsed time shows the past time after the activation of the Flight Lock mode.
-This time can be interpreted as the duration of the flight because activating the Flight Lock mode is intended to happen immediately prior to taking off.
+This time can be interpreted as the duration of the flight because 447 activating the Flight Lock mode is intended to happen immediately prior taking off.

-7.3.13 Instruments - Primary Flight Display (PFD) - ILS mode
+6.1.3.13 Instruments - Primary Flight Display (PFD) - ILS mode

-The ILS (Instrument Landing System) allows approaching a runway on the extended runway center line (see chapter 5.6.3).
-In real world aviation an ILS consists of a localizer which provides directional feedback (how is the aircraft positioned horizontally vs the runway center line) and the glideslope which provides altitude feedback (how much does the aircraft deviate vertically from the glideslope).
+The ILS (Instrument Landing System) allows approaching a runway on the extended runway center line (see chapter 4.9.3).
+In real world aviation an ILS consists of a localizer which provides directional feedback (how is the aircraft positioned horizontally vs the runway center line) and the glideslope which provides altitude feedback (how much deviates the aircraft vertically from the glideslope).